RJM8989/WDA-project-one/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/RJM8989/WDA-project-one)](https://github.com/RJM8989/WDA-project-one)

-This project was to design a front-end website for Darren's Barbershop.
+This project was to design a front-end website for Darren's Barbershop, based on a real-life barbershop in London called Austin's Barbershop.
 The aim of this project was that the website would generate traffic from a wider audience to help increase the number of new customers for the business as well as cater for existing customers through the use of a booking form.
 The website also has information for new and existing customers such as a description of each barber, the address, a Google map, etc...